 2 – Henry Armstrong

-The greatest overall fighter on this list, sitting third in my all-time rankings behind Sugar Ray Robinson and Muhammad Ali, Henry Armstrong built the foundations for his spectacular career down at featherweight.
+The greatest overall fighter on this list, sitting first in my all-time rankings, Henry Armstrong built the foundations for his spectacular career down at featherweight.
 He would rack up over 80 victories in a seven-year period that saw him take down the best opposition the division had to offer, before venturing up to lightweight and welterweight, where he would claim further world honours and cement his status as a boxing legend.

 After enduring a disappointing start to life as a professional, Armstrong would begin his ascent towards the world championship in 1937.
 A knockout over Rodolfo Casanova on New Year’s Day would spell the beginning of a 22 fight win streak, with all but one of those victories coming inside the scheduled distance.

 This included a stoppage win over Frankie Klick and the knockout of Benny Bass, who were both former world champions at the weight, which attracted the attention of big-time promotors and elevated “Homicide Hank” to genuine world championship contention.

 He was eventually rewarded with the opportunity to fight for the featherweight title against Peter Sarron later that same year.
 Armstrong left no room for doubt as to who was the main man in the division, by battering the champion into submission inside six rounds.